 We recently moved from Texas back to near where I grew up in New England.
 As part of the move, Mrs. SSO and I decided to drive the Maserati Granturismo Cabrio and the McLaren 650S Spider respectively the 1,800 miles northeast.
 This would be the first time Mrs. SSO and I had done a road trip driving in tandem.
 As…

 I thought I would share a few thoughts and observations on a number of things that have recently caught my attention in the auto universe.
-The include the last several decades of horsepower increases, McLaren's current portfolio, and new news on a number of smaller hypercar manufacturers.
-None of these has enough depth for a full blog but thought they…
+None of these has enough depth for a full blog but thought they were still worthy of sharing.
+The McLaren 750S & Future Plans Just over a year ago I wrote an article which included…

 This site is intended to capture insights on the many different places we have stayed at over the years along with a continuation of the Secret Supercar Owner reports & blogs.